Merton Parks' original catalog, circa 1949.

 These foam hopper/caddis/attractor/ stonefly/whatever the trout want it to be patterns have been among our best-producing hoppers since 2006.
 Low floating but easy to see due to the indicator and hair wing, the much larger expanse of bare hook hanging down at the rear of the fly helps it keep from flipping over on its back, the bane of most foam hoppers.
 Available in #10-12 cinnamon, #10-12 olive, #10 cinnamon with yellow legs, #10-12 light pink, #10-12 dark pink, #12 peach, #12 yellow, and #10-12 black sparkle cricket.
 Limited quantities of #10 gold and #10-12 wood grain remain available, though since we can't find the foam for these, they won't be restocked.
 Some are "Improved" configuration, while others are still in their unmodified state.
 Check our Youtube Channel to learn to tie the original version of this bug.

 We're really getting into cripples lately, and this version, with a super-durable spandex body, is our favorite.
 Purple might not seem like a "match the hatch" color, but we just kill them during Baetis hatches on this version, which resembles the super-popular Purple Haze Parachute.
 Haze Cripples are our most consistently productive fall dries.
-Available in #14-20 purple, #16 PMD, and #18 fall BWO (gray).
-Check our Youtube Channel to learn to tie the gray version of this great bug.
+Available in #14-20 purple and new for 2015, #16-18 copper, #16 amber, and #16 lime.
+Check our Youtube Channel to learn to tie this great bug.

 Our version of the popular Chernobyl Ant.
 Not as popular with customers as it was from 2004-2008, but still a hit with the trout, especially in its namesake drainage.
 Available in a variety of colors between sizes #8 and 12.